 Every bride wants to look her best on her wedding day, and this usually means having bridal hair and makeup done.
 There was no question about getting my hair done – by my usual hairdresser.
 As for the wedding makeup, I had no idea whether I wanted to DIY or book a makeup artist.
 I wanted to look like a magical princess but I also hate when you get your makeup done at a makeup counter and you come out looking as though you are wearing an inch of makeup.

 I had a look around and found a wedding make up artist in my area, but a trial and just my wedding makeup would set me back £205.
 Add in my bridesmaids and flower girl, I would be looking at a whopping £505.
 Whilst we were already spending a lot of money on this wedding, I was unhappy spending £505 on makeup.

+I know weddings can cost a lot, but that was not an expense I wanted.

 The first solution was to look for a cheaper makeup artist, but with other wedding preparations taking up the majority of my time, I decided that I was going to try to do my wedding makeup myself.
 I would trial the wedding makeup with enough time to find another makeup artist if everything went wrong.

 I turned to YouTube, watched all of two bridal makeup videos and I created a hybrid look from both of the videos.

 I LOVE finding make up offers.